 In March 2021, we welcomed Ms Joy Linton as our Chief Financial Officer.
-Ms Linton is a well-respected global leader with extensive strategic and financial experience as a Chief Financial Officer and brings On behalf of the Board, I am pleased to present CSL's significant experience and leadership capabilities to CSL.
+Ms Linton is a well-respected global leader with extensive strategic and financial experience as a Chief Financial Officer and brings significant experience and leadership capabilities to CSL.